Barley

 Channels: ST, SP, UB, GB

-Tonifies: qi, blood, yin
+Flavors: sweet, salty Tonifies: qi, blood, yin

-clears damp, resolves water accumulations, eliminates toxins
+Special Properties: clears heat, clears damp, resolves water accumulations, eliminates toxins, resolves dryness

 In terms of Traditional Chinese Medicine (TCM) Barley is known for its ability to tonify qi, tonify blood, and tonify yin.
 It also helps to resolve dampness, resolve water accumulations, and eliminate toxins.
+Barley also helps to sooth irritation in the digestive and urinary tract [22].

 In general the ancient Chinese medical texts cite that it enters the Stomach, Spleen, Urine Bladder, and Gallbladder.
 The flavor of Barley is sweet and salty, and it is considered to be cool in temperature.